daharper/TicTacToe/README.md

 A simple TicTacToe game developed in Delphi 13.1 using FMX and KAI.

-Tested on a Oukitel C32 Android phone and Windows, should run on MacOS, iOS, and Linux.
+Tested on a Oukitel C32 Android phone and Windows.

+Other platofrm targets will need the MaterialBlackPearl style added for each desired platform.

 There are four opponents of increasing difficulty, and a configurable timer.